Skip to content

 Caching

 mountly keeps two cooperating caches.
-They are simple, in-memory, and survive across re-mounts within a page session.
+Both live in memory and survive re-mounts within a page session.

 Stores resolved widget modules, keyed by moduleId.